humdrum-tools/humdrum-documentation/guide/ch13/index.md

 identify complex situations such as the following: for the soprano voice, count how many subdominant pitches are approached by an interval of a rising third or a rising sixth and coincide with a dominant seventh chord.
-First, let\'s extract the soprano line and create a corresponding scale degree representation using <span class="tool">deg</span>.
+First, let's extract the soprano line and create a corresponding scale degree representation using <span class="tool">deg</span>.
 We can use the <span class="option">a</span> option to avoid outputting the melodic direction signifiers (`^` and `v`):